Przemysł II: Rebellion

-In 1273 Przemysł II became an independent Duke of Poznań.
+In 1273, Przemysł II became an independent Duke of Poznań.
 The circumstances around this event are not entirely clear.
 (Note: Also, historiography is not consistent in this regard, and additional confusion exists around the order of events.
 K. Jasinski, Przemysł II, [in:] Polish Biographical Dictionary, Vol XXVIII, Wrocław 1984–1985, p.
 730, and K. Ożóg: Przemysł II, [in:] Piastowie.
-Leksykon biograficzny, Kraków 1999, pp. 154–155, reports that firstly Przemysł II received its own district, and then, according to the will of Bolesław the Pious, married with Ludgarda of Mecklenburg.
-Information about the rebellion against his uncle (discussed below), however, seems to suggest that in fact it was the opposite, ie: the prince firstly married Ludgarda, and then, dissatisfied with the lack of influence in the government affairs, rebelled to receive his own patrimony, and as a result he obtained the Duchy of Poznań.
+Leksykon biograficzny, Kraków 1999, pp. 154–155, reports that firstly Przemysł II received its own district, and then, according to the will of Bolesław the Pious, married Ludgarda of Mecklenburg.
+Information about the rebellion against his uncle (discussed below), however, seems to suggest that in fact it was the opposite, ie, the prince firstly married Ludgarda, and then, dissatisfied with the lack of influence in the government affairs, rebelled to receive his own patrimony, and as a result, he obtained the Duchy of Poznań.
 This sequence of events is supported by B. Nowacki: Przemysł II książę wielkopolski, król Polski 1257–1295, Poznań 1995, pp. 54–58 and A. Swieżawski: Przemysł.
 Król Polski, Warsaw 2006, pp. 95–96.)
 On the basis of only one known source, a document dated 1 October 1273, it appears that Przemysł II began to use the title of "dux Poloniae" (Duke of [Greater] Poland).
-A document issued on 25 August 1289, notes that the Greater Poland ruler gave the villages of Węgielnice and Łagiewnice to the major of Gniezno, Piotr Winiarczyk, in gratitude for helping him to escape from the Gniezno fortress (however, when the incident took place wasn't mentioned in the document).
-In light of modern historiography, the events preceding the issue of this document could be as follows: Przemysł II, unhappy with the prolonged guardianship of his uncle, and with the support of some powerful Greater Poland magnates (Note: It is unknown who were these people.
-It only assumes that they could be young prince's closest associates during his government over the Duchy of Poznań in 1273–1279.
+A document issued on 25 August 1289 notes that the Greater Poland ruler gave the villages of Węgielnice and Łagiewnice to the mayor of Gniezno, Piotr Winiarczyk, in gratitude for helping him to escape from the Gniezno fortress (however, when the incident took place wasn't mentioned in the document).
+In light of modern historiography, the events preceding the issue of this document could be as follows: Przemysł II, unhappy with the prolonged guardianship of his uncle, and with the support of some powerful Greater Poland magnates (Note: It is unknown who these people were.
+It only assumes that they could be the young prince's closest associates during his government over the Duchy of Poznań in 1273–1279.
 They were: the Governor of Poznań Benjamin Zaremba, the Chancellor and later Bishop of Poznań Andrzej Zaremba, the esquire Pietrzyk, the Poznań Chamberlain Bogusław Domaradzic Grzymał, the Prince's notary Tylon, his confessor Theodoric, and the incumbent Bishop of Poznań Mikołaj I. See B. Nowacki: Przemysł II książę wielkopolski, król Polski 1257–1295, Poznań 1995, pp. 58–59.) decided, regardless of the consequences, to assert his rights over Poznań.
-It is unclear at this stage whether there has been any armed incidents; in any case, the demands of Przemysł II became so insistent that they ended in his imprisonment in the Gniezno castle.
+It is unclear at this stage whether there have been any armed incidents; in any case, the demands of Przemysł II became so insistent that they ended in his imprisonment in the Gniezno castle.
 It can be assumed that there wasn't a prison in the proper sense of the word, but under house arrest, during which Przemysł II was not too rigorously guarded, since the prince was able to escape from the castle without any outside help.
 In a document issued to Piotr Winiarczyk, the writer used the phrase "qui de nocte consurgens", which supports the assumption that the clerk was asleep and was completely surprised by the arrival of the prince.
-In any case, the real cause of this grant of lands given to Winiarczyk by Przemysł II apparently wasn't sure, and probably only equipping him with sufficient means to escape.
+In any case, the real cause of this grant of lands given to Winiarczyk by Przemysł II apparently wasn't certain, and probably only equipping him with sufficient means to escape.